vaana-tech/cloudwatch-logs-to-papertrail/README.md

 - An AWS account with a resource that outputs log entries into a CloudWatch log group (for example an AWS Lambda)
 - An IAM role for the Lambda which sends data to Papertrail, this role only needs basic CloudWatch logging permissions
-- Terraform (if you want to automatically create the required infrastructure resources)
+- Terraform (if you want to automatically create the required infrastructure resources).
+We are not currently aware of any specific minimum version of Terraform required to use this module.
+Please open up an issue if you cannot use this with your version.
+We have tested this with Terraform 0.10.0
 - A Papertrail account

 # Usage